A detox plan that doesn’t include fasting or fads

 It isrecommended that adults between the ages of 18 and 64 get seven to nine hours of sleep each night.

-Haven on the Lake offers a broad menu of classes, amenities and spa services to help unveil the healthiest and happiest you.
+Haven on the Lake offers a broad menu of classes and amenities to help unveil the healthiest and happiest you.
 Learn more about all Haven has to offer by calling 410-715-3020 or visiting HavenontheLake.org.
 Don’t forget to like Haven onFacebook, Twitter and Instagram to keep up with the latest happenings.